JeremyDaug/EconomicCalculator/political_economy_core/src/objects/buy_sell_and_priority_logic.md

 **Note:** During free time we rotate between buying, selling, and 'consuming' in even measure.
 Selling is always de-prioritized for pops as selling is a crap-shoot for us.

+## Additional Buy Logic

+When confronted with a desire to satisfy, we try to satisfy it in with a bit of extra logic.

+We'll use food for this example and say that bread, rice, and potatoes all satisfy our food want.

+If we run into a food desire at say T0, before we begin to blindly grab stuff, we look at our other desires which overlap with this desier.
+Specifically, we look to see if a product desire or specific product desire would also satisfy our want.
+If we find one, we try to satisfy that other desire up to either it's satisfaction target or our own.
+If we reach our own first, we record both, and move on to the next.

+So, we have a Food desire (1 food) at T0 - T9, and a Bread desire at T10 and T15 (1 bread satisfies 1 food want).
+We'll also say that our property includes 1 Bread, 1 Potato, and 1 Rice.

+Our first step takes us to that first food want desire at T0, it want's 1 unit.
+Before we go trying to buy or reserve anything we look at our other desires and see if they satisfy our want.
+We see the Bread Desire, which does also satisfy, we side step to try and satisfy that first, which makes us reserve the bread.
+We record that bread satisfaction, then return to the want, and use that bread to also satisfy our desire.

 ## Summary

 ```